Animal Behaviourist & Communicator, Reiki Master, Intuitive, Author and Cat Sitter

 Please also see the following links about force-free methods:

-My animal behaviour services include force-free cat behaviour consultations within fifteen miles of Swadlincote and also remotely for less complex cases.
+I offer force-free cat behaviour consultations within 20 miles of Swadlincote and remotely for less complex cases.

 The more people who learn about the force-free way, the better!
 Thank you for visiting this page.
 I wish you and your animals all the best.